alexaibio/usdm_extractor/README.md

    ```
    docker-compose up
    ```
-If you want to debug and have grobid in a separate docker, run
+If you want to debug locally and run grobid in a separate docker, run
 ```
 docker run -it -p 8070:8070 grobid/grobid:0.8.1
 or